-- When a potential customer fills out a contact form on your website, the CRM software automatically directs the message to the right sales rep or department.
+- When a potential customer fills out a contact form on your website, the CRM software automatically directs the message to the right sales representative or department.

-- When a sales rep receives a message, the CRM software automatically sends an autoresponder to acknowledge the message.
+- When a sales representative receives a message, the CRM software automatically sends a preset response to acknowledge the message.

-- When a sales rep makes calls or sends messages to a contact, the CRM software automatically logs hours and keeps track of all communications.
+- When a sales representative makes calls or sends messages to a contact, the CRM software automatically logs hours and keeps track of all communications.

-- As sales reps complete tasks, the CRM software automatically reports them to supervisors and upper management for performance reports
+- As sales representatives complete tasks, the CRM software automatically reports them to supervisors and upper management for performance reports.

-Workflow automation features can also take the time and leg work out of tedious sales tasks, such as order processing, order tracking and inventory control.
+Workflow automation features can also take the time and legwork out of tedious sales tasks, such as order processing, order tracking and inventory control.
 [Looking for a CRM solution?
 Check out our guide to the best CRM software.]

-No two businesses are made alike, so the best CRM software can cater to your business's unique needs.
-Some CRM solutions let you pick and choose which features to include in your package, and some also allow you to customize basic areas, such as with the abilities to add contact fields, choose which data to show on your dashboard and create custom reports.
-You can also customize using extensions, plugins and other add-ons to expand your software's capabilities.
+No two businesses are the same, so the best CRM software can cater to your business’s unique needs.
+Some CRM solutions let you choose which features to include in your package, and some also allow you to customize basic areas, such as with the abilities to add contact fields, choose which data to show on your dashboard and create custom reports.
+You can also customize with extensions, plugins and other add-ons to expand your software’s capabilities.